arlobelshee/arlo.belshee.com/content/resume.md

 * **Enhance People & Teams**: manage direct reports, mentor skills, build teams, and create psychological safety.
 * **System Influence**: help other visionaries attain their goals by influencing the system and people across the organization.
 * **Create**: create software products, including all of DevSecOps.

-\* Jobs often involve multiple kinds of contribution.
-Standard resume practice is to count those years as whichever contribution matches this job, with I followed as "Resume Years."
-Below, I indicated the percentage of each contribution per role.
-I used that to calculate "Strict Years," in which no time is double-counted.

 </div>

-* I am here to improve the (often woeful) state of software engineering using tools, data, and a deep respect for both past and future.
-I've guided both teams and organizations to #ZeroBugs and continuous, easy delivery.
-* I lead using data before influence, and influence before authority.

 # Timeline { .timeline-start }